Kirdock/CMkvPropEdit/README.md

 I do not know if I even finish this project

 # What is not working/implemented at the moment?
-- Everything regarding general-info and attachments
+- Everything except general-info and attachments